A free Premium account on the FCL.055 website! Read here

 Prevent flutter of control surfaces.

-.flutter is a dangerous phenomenon encountered in flexible structures subjected to aerodynamic forces. as the airspeed increases, there may be a point at which the structural damping is insufficient to damp out the motions which are increasing due to aerodynamic energy being added to the airfoil. this vibration can cause structural failure and therefore considering flutter characteristics is an essential part of designing an aircraft..
-813.to counteract this phenomenon, the control surface's cg must be as close as possible of the hinge the torsion axis. exemple 447 Prevent flutter of control surfaces.
+Flutter is a dangerous phenomenon encountered in flexible structures subjected to aerodynamic forces as the airspeed increases there may be a point at which the structural damping is insufficient to damp out the motions which are increasing due to aerodynamic energy being added to the airfoil this vibration can cause structural failure and therefore considering flutter characteristics is an essential part of designing an aircraft 813to counteract this phenomenon the control surface's cg must be as close as possible of the hinge the torsion axis Limit the stick forces. ensure that the control surfaces are in the mid-position during taxiing. increase the stick force stability.

 Cruise.